Green Card Lawyer In Brooklyn

 The physical green card itself is a wallet-sized identity card with your picture, but its meaning is much more significant than that.
 The process to acquire one can be convoluted or relatively smooth, depending on a variety of factors.
-Only an experienced immigration lawyer can counsel you through the process of obtaining your green card.
+Only an experienced immigration lawyer, such as ours at Taylor & Associates P.C., can counsel you through the process of obtaining your green card.

 Green Card Application Requirements